moguzozcan/moguzozcan.github.io/_posts/2018-06-29-Networking-101-For-Sofware-Engineers.md

   - Jekyll
 ---

 The networking is always one of the hardest topic for the software engineers.
 There are too many jargon words around and the whole idea does not quite understandable.
 Here I'll explaine those jargon words from some of the sources on the net that I found valuable.
+This post will be mix of the all questions that I have in my mind and I found them by googling.
+I hope this posts helps some people who are struggling with networking.

+Firstly, why we need networking?
+This is the first question we had.
+There are PC's, Servers, Printer and many other devices out there needs communication.
+Therefore, we need to connect them and communicate over them.

+**Local Area Network (LAN) vs. Wide Area Network (WAN)**

+Both LAN and WAN allows interconnectivity between computers.

+LAN as the name suggest stands for local networks like home, business or school.
+LAN's are faster and more secure than WAN.
+LANs are controlled and managed by some in-house organization or people.

+WAN covers larger areas, like cities, nations etc. WAN requires two or more LAN to be connected over internet or some connection.
+The Internet is an example of a worldwide public WAN.

+There is also MAN (metropolitan area network) which is a larger network that usually spans several buildings in the same city or town.
+The IUB network is an example of a MAN.
+But, personally, I do not think this term is so important.

+[7]

 Layers:
 There are two models:

 **OSI Layer** Developed by telecommunications industry 7 Layers, Numbered

 **TCP/IP** Developed by US and UK military 4 layers, Named